edenartlab/sd-lora-trainer/README.md

 - **as a ComfyUI node**
 - **as a standalone python script**

+  --> Example workflows for how to run the trainer and do inference with it can be found in /ComfyUI_workflows

 ### The trainer supports 3 default modes:
 - **style**: used for learning the aesthetic style of a collection of images.
 - **face**: used for learning a specific face (can be human, character, ...).